learn-co-students/self-assessment-props-082420-self-assessment-props-082420-1603717179/README.md

 # react-props-practice1

+## Instructions:

+- Fork and Clone this lab and add your instructor as a collaborator.
+Then read the below deliverables and make all necessary changes to the app to get it to work.

+- There are no learn tests for this project

+## Deliverables:

 - You are provided a `Header` component that is rendered inside of `App`
 - `Header` should have a key called "header", inside of its `props`, that evaluates to a string of your choice
 - Header should append the value of its "header" prop to the DOM